-Your child, who once preferred you over everyone else, is now eager to spend more time with his friends - a shift that leaves you feeling uneasy and anxious.
-But, did you know the relationships your child is set to build now will pave the way for a happy future?
+Your child, who once preferred you over everyone else, is now eager to spend more time with their friends - a shift that leaves you feeling uneasy and anxious.
+But did you know the relationships your child is set to build now will pave the way for building social skills?
 Let's find out how.

 "I need to go to that party!
 You can't ask me not to go!"

-According to Dan Siegel, when you hear your child stating they need to go for a sleep-over at a friend's place (a friend whose name you've barely heard of), they really mean it.
-Their brain is asking them to belong and connect with a peer or a peer group in order to survive.
-Although you don't need to allow them to do whatever they want, you can understand why they feel that way, and help them deal with the situation better.
+According to parenting expert Dr Dan Siegel, when you hear your child stating they need to go for a sleepover at a friend's place (a friend whose name you've barely heard of), they really mean it.
+Their brain is asking them to belong and connect with a peer or a peer group to survive.
+Although you don't need to allow them to do whatever they want, you can understand why they feel that way and better help them deal with the situation.

 "You have no idea how funny Raksha can get!"

-Invite your child's friends and give them 'space' in your home.
-Engage in conversations and understand them.
-This will make you aware of the kind of friends your child hangs out with.
-This can often be reassuring, but it can also present you with warning signs of friends who may be a bad influence.
+Invite your child's friends and give them some space to hang out in your home.
+Make pleasant conversation with them for a while.
+Listen to what they say, how they express themselves, and watch how they relate to each other so you understand them better.
+This can often be reassuring, but it can also present you with warning signs of friends who may be a negative influence.
 When you don't approve of one friend, reflect on why you feel that way.
 If it is something personal, keep it aside.
-If you have strong reasons to think that the other teen is a bad influence on your child, talk to your child about your concerns.
-Initiate a dialogue.
+But if you have strong reasons to think otherwise, initiate a dialogue with your child and explain your concerns.

 "I'm older.
 Why can't you let me stay out longer?"

 Even though teen friendships are important, there are downsides too.
-Often, teens tend to compromise morality and values to gain membership into a peer group.
-Your teen is likely to make wrong decisions under peer influence.
+Some teens tend to compromise their values just to gain membership in a peer group.
+This also makes them vulnerable to peer influence.
 They may also display a heightened sense of risk-taking behavior when they are around friends.
 The very thought of having a peer group audience can kickstart your child's thrill-seeking behavior.
-This reason is good enough for you to continue to lay down clear rules for your child.
-Be calm and compassionate to monitor and mentor them at this stage.
+This reason is good enough for you to continue to lay down clear family rules for your child and stick to them.
+Even so, be calm and compassionate when they challenge the rules.
+The goal is to have them know that certain rules are non-negotiable.

 Watch out for toxic friendships that can hurt your child.
 If your child repeatedly feels low, criticized, and judged by a friend or a group of friends, it can have a bad impact on their self-esteem.

-The bottom line is, that preferring a peer group is a sign that your child is preparing for his future.
-That said, he will always need your love, support, and guidance.
-Ensure you stay connected, as your child grows, into his teenage and through his adulthood.
+The bottom line is that preferring a peer group is a sign that your child is preparing for their future.
+That said, they will always need your love, support, and guidance.
+Ensure you stay connected as your child grows into their adolescent years, which will last till around age 25.

 Comments